-When a service with HSTS policy gets a request using HTTP, it auto-redirects the request to HTTPS the first time and injects the HSTS response header.
+When a service with HSTS policy gets a request using HTTP, it automatically redirects the request to HTTPS the first time and injects the HSTS response header.
 An HSTS compliant browser will not allow subsequent requests to the same domain or sub-domains (see below) to be sent over HTTP; it will automatically convert these requests to HTTPS before they are sent.

 HSTS disallows users to ignore SSL-related warnings and helps mitigate MITM attacks on SSL, such as SSL stripping.
-It also prevents users from using HTTP links embedded inadvertently in an HTTPS-only application.
+It also prevents users from using HTTP links inadvertently embedded in an HTTPS-only application.

 Steps to Enable HSTS for a Service

-Perform the following steps to enable HSTS for a service:
+To enable HSTS for a service:

 - Go to the BASIC > Services page.

-- Scroll down to the SSL section, click Show Advanced Settings and do the following:
+- Scroll down to the SSL section, click Show Advanced Settings, and do the following:

-- Enable HSTS – Set to Yes.
+- Enable HSTS – Set to Yes to enable.

 - HSTS Max-Age – Specify the maximum time in seconds that the HSTS policy should remain valid for the service.